 Her background includes international work with governments including Italy, Japan and the United Kingdom as well as the private sector at the highest levels.
 She has proven her ability to deal with politically charged, complex issues through her international work as well as working with U.S. businesses and governmental agencies including the Department of State, Department of Defense, and the National Security Agency as well as others.
 Paij currently works in the Aerospace Industry and is the owner and manager of a ranch raising and marketing cattle, hay, and row crops.

 Her steady, analytical approach makes her uniquely qualified to represent the citizens of the United States of America.

 Paij's father grew up in Gonzales, Texas.
-Upon high school graduation was accepted at the Naval Academy but developed a kidney stone prior to enrollment so was declined admission due to "an undetermined health issue".
+Upon high school graduation he was accepted at the Naval Academy but subsequently was declined admission due to "an undetermined health issue" which later turned out to be a kidney stone.
 Pulling himself together after this crushing disappointment, he joined the Navy and was at Pearl Harbor when the Japanese attacked.
-As radioman, he ran across the compound the morning of December 7, 1941 as aircraft strafed the ground, making his way to the radio room where he sent the message to all submarines off the coast of Hawaii:
+As radioman, he ran across the compound the morning of December 7, 1941 as aircraft strafed the ground around him, making his way to the radio room where he sent the message to all submarines off the coast of Hawaii:

 "This is not a drill.